-- Repairing and upgrading the infrastructure in the City of Santa Fe, including- - A. by eliminating pollution and greenhouse gas emissions as much as technologically feasible; - B. by guaranteeing universal access to clean water through water planning aimed at achieving net-zero water; and - C. by ensuring that any infrastructure planning and investments in the City of Santa Fe addresses climate change;
+- I. Building resiliency against climate change-related disasters, such as extreme weather, including by leveraging funding and providing investments for community-defined projects and strategies; - II.
+Repairing and upgrading the infrastructure, including- - A. by eliminating pollution and greenhouse gas emissions as much as technologically feasible; - B. by guaranteeing universal access to clean water through water planning aimed at achieving net-zero water; and - C. by ensuring that any infrastructure planning and investments address climate change; - D. by ensuring that any infrastructure bill considered by Congress addresses climate change;